Here you will find our answers to frequently asked questions about ELIAH.

 The menu for timer settings cannot be selected

-Operation on the light switch
+Operation at the light switch

 How does the operation on the light switch work?